A Beginner’s Guide to Balancing Your Blood Sugar

 You may be thinking, I don’t have diabetes.
 Do I really need to worry about my blood sugar?

 Blood sugar control is not just important for diabetics.
 Keeping your blood sugar in a healthy range is absolutely critical for optimal health.
 Blood sugar that is too high (hyperglycemia) or too low (hypoglycemia) not only leads to serious health conditions, such as diabetes and heart disease, but also causes more common symptoms like fatigue, weight gain and sugar cravings.

-Unstable blood sugar also directly impacts your thyroid health.
+When it’s unstable, it also directly impacts your thyroid health.
 It does this by suppressing your pituitary and reducing thyroid hormone output, reducing the rate of thyroid hormone conversion, and creating an inflammatory cascade that aggravates any autoimmune attack on your thyroid.

 Luckily there are some simple things we can do to keep these levels stable and our thyroid healthy and happy!

 Combine each of the main macronutrients (protein, fat and carbohydrates) in every meal.
 This ensures a slower release of sugar into the bloodstream.

 To build a balanced meal, first pick a protein (such as fish, chicken, meat, eggs or a serving of vegan or collagen protein powder).
 Include a natural source of carbohydrates (such as root vegetables or fruit).
 Then add in some healthy fats (like avocado, coconut oil, olive oil, ghee, nuts, or seeds).
 Click HERE to download our healthy fats and oils infographic!

 Finally, pile on unlimited amounts of non-starchy vegetables with plenty of fiber to further slow down the release of sugar into the bloodstream.